-The estimated coefficient on the probability of a transition out of democracy is -12.
-This looks like a large effect: if the probability were to jump from 0 to 1, the impact on growth would be a fall by 12 percentage points.
-As discussed in connection with Figure 4, however, the observed range of variation of the estimated hazard rates within regimes is small.
+The estimated coefficient on the probability of a transition out of democracy is about -12.
+This looks like a large effect: if the probability of a transition to autocracy were to jump from 0 to 1, the impact on growth would be a fall by 12 percentage points.
+As discussed in connection with Figure 5, however, the observed range of variation of the estimated hazard rates within regimes is small.
 Let us consider the experiments discussed in Section 4.
 Suppose that domestic democratic capital were hypothetically to increase from its minimum of 0 to its maximum of 1, cutting the hazard rate out of democracy by about 2 percentage points.
-Given the point estimates in column 1, this would raise yearly growth by over 0.2 percentage points, and - with a convergence rate of 0.04 - long-run income by about 6 percent.
+Given the point estimates in column 3, this would raise yearly growth by over 0.2 percentage points, and - with a convergence rate of 0.04 - long-run income by about 6 percent.
 An increase in foreign democratic capital by 0.4 units, corresponding to the difference in Europe between the 1970s and the present time (cf. Figure 2), would also cut the hazard rate out of democracy by just below 2 percentage points and thus, have a similar effect on long-run income.

 As already discussed, identification hinges on the exclusion restriction that the two components of democratic capital do not exercise a direct effect on growth (on top of the functional form assumption).
-How credible is this restriction?
 Section 4 presented some independent evidence in favor of the restriction.
 The statistical question is whether domestic and foreign democratic capital are correlated with the residuals from the regression underlying column 1.
 We approach this question in the spirit of an "overidentification test", i.e., we regress these residuals against all "instruments", i.e., all regressors included in the growth equation plus the two excluded components of democratic capital.
 The Sargan-Hansen statistic (the R-squared from the regression times the number of observations) displayed at the bottom of the table is very low.
 While this is not an appropriate test statistic in this context (as the full model we estimate is not linear), it indicates that the exclusion restriction is likely to hold.

-In column 2, we instead add domestic and foreign democratic capital directly in the regression of column 1.
-Note that we can include both components of democratic capital at the same time, because they enter the predicted hazard rate in a highly non-linear fashion.
+In column 4, we gauge the validity of the identifying assumption in another way.
+Here instead add domestic and foreign democratic capital linearly in the regression of column 3, something we can do because the two components of democratic capital enter the predicted hazard rate in a highly non-linear fashion (i.e., the identification relies on functional form).
 While the coefficients on the hazard rate and the other variables are basically unaltered, the two components of democratic capital are neither individually nor jointly significant (cf. the F-statistic in column 2).